Phosphate-Aur/Phosphate-group/readme.md

-<p>#Biorecycling of phosphate by yeasts#
+# Biorecycling of phosphate by yeasts
-##Context##
+## Context
-*Phosphorus* is present in combined form as phosphate.
-Phosphorus is a key resource because it is an essential component of living cells and has industrial and agricultural uses.
+[Phosphorus](https://en.wikipedia.org/wiki/Phosphorus) is present in combined form as phosphate. *Phosphorus* is a key resource because it is an essential component of living cells and has industrial and agricultural uses.

 They are also used as food additives or in meat and poultry products to improve yield, texture and moisture retention, and as thickening agents in dairy products.
 Moreover, phosphorus is used in Light electric vehicles for batteries.